Five signs it is time to move on, when not to switch, and a practical migration playbook for making the transition without disrupting your fund.

 The migration playbook

 Step 2: Conduct a data review.
 Before anything moves, get a complete inventory of what the outgoing administrator holds: accounting records, investor files, compliance documentation, regulatory filings, banking access.
-Identify gaps and discrepancies now, not after the migration.
+Identify gaps and discrepancies now, not later.

 Step 3: Run a KYC health check.
 Migration is the perfect opportunity to review your investor files.
 Are all KYC/AML records current?
 Have periodic reviews been completed on schedule?
 Are self-certification forms (W-8/W-9, CRS) up to date?
 Clean this up during the transition rather than inheriting stale compliance data.

 Step 5: Communicate with your LPs.
-Investors need to know that the transition is happening, what it means for them (typically: new portal login, updated contact details), and that their data has been securely transferred.
-A brief, professional communication — not an apologetic one — is the right tone.
-Frame it as an upgrade, because it should be.
+Investors need to know that the transition is happening, what it means for them (new portal login, updated contact details), and that their data has been securely transferred.
+A brief, professional communication works best.
+If you are switching because the new administrator is better, tell them that.

 How we handle migrations